beitmenotyou-com/OmniSocial-ProtocolKit/docs/Gateway/API-GATEWAY-ACTIONS.md

 ### ✅ Modular Design

-- Each protocol must register routes independently
+- Each Protocol must register routes independently
 - Routes should mount under:
   - `/ap/` for ActivityPub
   - `/at/` for AT Protocol